• Home

 Yet despite these logical explanations, we still find ourselves rooting for the feisty individuals who are sticking it to their respective bosses.
 Maybe the reason we love the underdog is because we sympathize with failure at work.
 Probably all of us have been in a situation in which we wish that we could be the ones speaking “truth to power.”
 There are massive cultural failures in the workplace.
 That’s the reason we find these stories so compelling: they reveal an awful reality that is all too familiar.

 It could be worse.
-A recent survey in Russia indicated that 100% of women claim they have experienced sexual harassment in the workplace.
+A survey in Russia indicated that 100% of women claim they have experienced sexual harassment in the workplace.
 But for our lives at the office to improve, we must be willing to talk about the ways in which they stink.

 Failure is the secret to success.
 Learn more about the path from error to restitution.
 Buy the book today!

-Share on TwitterShare on TumblrSubmit to redditShare via email
+Share on TumblrSubmit to redditShare via email Share

 This entry was posted on Wednesday, August 18th, 2010.
 You can follow any responses to this entry through RSS 2.0.
 You can leave a response, or trackback from your own site.

-© Copyright 2009-2012 Robby Slaughter - All Rights Reserved • Theme from Web Considerations, LLC
+© Copyright 2009-2021 Robby Slaughter - All Rights Reserved • Theme from Web Considerations, LLC